swiftlang/swift-evolution/proposals/0163-string-revision-1.md

 ## Effect on ABI stability

 As a fundamental currency type for Swift, it is essential that the `String` type (and its associated subsequence) is in a good long-term state before being locked down when Swift declares ABI stability.
-Shrinking the size of `String` to be 64 bits is an important part of this.
+Shrinking the size of `String` to be 64 bits is an important part of the story.
+As full ABI stablity is not planned for Swift 4, it is currently unclear when the transition to a 64-bit memory layout will occur.

 ## Effect on API resilience